nyu-mll/jiant/README.md

 To reproduce the experiments in pretraining sentence encoders from scratch (Table 2) and intermediate training of ELMo (Table 3, ELMo with Intermediate Task Training), use the [`jsalt-experiments`](https://github.com/jsalt18-sentence-repl/jiant/tree/jsalt-experiments) branch.
 Note that this branch uses a slightly older version of jiant.

-The script `scripts/pretraining_bert_exps.sh` contains commands to recreate our experiments.
+The scripts `scripts/pretraining_bert_exps.sh` and `scripts/pretraining_bert_lc_exps.sh` contains commands to recreate our experiments.
+The former specifies commandline arguments to run each experiment in both files.
+To run, simply run the script with the desired experiments, e.g. `scripts/pretraining_bert_exps.sh fullbert-mnli 1` will finetune BERT on MNLI on GPU 1, and then finetune the resulting model on all of the GLUE tasks.

 ## Dependencies